One Medical Seniors Data Breach

 In an online notice, One Medical stated that it learned on June 13, 2026 of unauthorized access to a third-party system used to store archived information for One Medical Seniors, which formerly operated as Iora Health before it was acquired by One Medical in 2021.

-An ongoing investigation determined that, between June 8 and 11, 2026, an unauthorized agent was able to access patient files stored in the affected system.
-Other One Medical systems were not affected in the One Medical Seniors data breach.
+An investigation determined that between June 8 and June 11 of this year, an unauthorized agent was able to access patient files stored in the affected system.
+Other One Medical systems reportedly were not impacted by the One Medical Seniors data breach.

 What You Can Do After the One Medical Seniors Data Breach